 Skip advert

 The last two can be switched off easily by holding down dedicated buttons that are located to the right of the steering wheel.
 Confusingly, when the lane-keeping assist switches off, an orange warning light remains on the dash – but a long press of the speed warning simply causes the light to flash a few times before disappearing.
 It’s an odd lack of consistency when operating two very similar functions.

 Citroen’s reputation for reliability has much improved in recent times.
 It finished 16th out of 31 brands in the most recent Driver Power survey.
-Online research might bring up questions about the dependability of the C3’s PureTech petrol engine, but that will be reference to an earlier variant with a ‘wet belt’ cambelt.
-The current car features chain-drive instead, so should be a better performer.
+Online research might raise questions about the dependability of the C3’s PureTech petrol engine, but that will be referring to earlier versions of this engine with a ‘wet belt’ cambelt.
+The current car features a chain drive instead, so it should be a better performer.

+Skip advert